The Bastard Son & The Devil Himself

 The Bastard Son & The Devil Himself is a British fantasy drama television series created by Joe Barton, based on the novel Half Bad by Sally Green.
 The series tells the story of Nathan Byrne, a young man discovering his true identity as the illegitimate son of the dangerous witch Marcus Edge.
-Netflix released the series October 28, 2022, but canceled future episodes despite positive reviews.
+Netflix released the series on 28 October 2022.
+It was met with positive reviews, although Netflix cancelled future episodes.

-Premise

-Nathan Byrne has been quietly monitored by the Council of Fairborn Witches for the first 16 years of his life.
-The Council fears the illegitimate son of the "World's Most Dangerous Blood Witch" will turn out like his father.
-As the conflict between the Blood Witches and the Fairborn Witches escalates, Nathan finds himself the target of a modern-day witch hunt.
-He begins a life-or-death quest, building alliances with fellow witches Annalise and Gabriel, while learning about himself along the way.